Taomosquito/twO-O-Player_Math_Game/planning.md

 1. question logic

-- written as the TurnLogic class
+- written as the QuestionLogic module
 - consists of methods on that class that do the various things that happen each turn
   - generates question
   - handles logic regarding quesiton interaction.

-2. player
+2. players

-- written as the PlayerState class
+- written as the Players class
 - handles player attributes such as:

   - lives